numpy/numtype/docs/dev/index.md

 ### mypy

 Mypy is used for type-checking the codebase and the type-tests.
-It takes more effort to run it on the codebase than `basedpyright`.
-This is primarily a consequence of mypy's inconsequent prioritization of the stubs bundled with NumPy over the `numpy-stubs` within a local development environment.
-To get around this, you can delete all `*.pyi` from your **local** `numpy` installation directory by running `uv tool/unstub.py`.

 **General Type Checking**